beeware/briefcase/docs/how-to/contribute/code.rst

 This tells us that the test suite has executed every possible branching path in the ``briefcase`` code.
-This isn't a 100% guarantee that there are no bugs, but it does mean that we're exercising every line of code in the core API.
+This isn't a 100% guarantee that there are no bugs, but it does mean that we're exercising every line of code in the codebase.

-If you make changes to the core API, it's possible you'll introduce a gap in this coverage.
+If you make changes to the codebase, it's possible you'll introduce a gap in this coverage.
 When this happens, the coverage report will tell you which lines aren't being executed.
 For example, lets say we made a change to ``briefcase/integrations/file.py``, adding some new logic.
 The coverage report might